Skip navigation

 endemic: regularly found in a particular area.

 engorged: round and full of blood.
-Ticks become engorged when they feed on blood.
+Ticks become engorged when they feed on blood from an animal host.

-host: an animal that carries the Lyme disease bacteria.
+host: an animal that carries the Lyme disease bacteria and that the tick feeds on.
 The bacteria may not cause illness in all hosts.

-Ixodes pacificus: the scientific name for black-legged ticks found in the Western U.S. Also known as Western black-legged ticks.
+Ixodes pacificus: the scientific name for Western black-legged ticks, found in the Western U.S. Also known as Western black-legged ticks.
+One of two tick species in the U.S. associated with Lyme disease.

 late disseminated (Stage 3) Lyme disease: the infection can spread to the joints or contribute to altered brain function.
 Late disseminated Lyme disease usually occurs months to years after a tick bite.

-permethrin: an insecticide that can be used on clothing and gear to kill ticks and mosquitos on contact.
+permethrin: a pesticide that can be used on clothing and gear to kill ticks and mosquitos on contact.

 prophylactic antibiotics: also called preventive antibiotics, these are antibiotics given to prevent illness.

-questing: when a tick climbs up a blade of grass or a shrub, holds on with its lower legs, and waits with its upper legs outstretched for a person or other animal to pass by.
+questing: a host-seeking strategy used by ticks such as the black-legged tick.
+The tick climbs up vegetation and waits with its upper legs outstretched for an animal or person to pass by.

 spirochete: a spiral or corkscrew-shaped bacteria.
 The Lyme disease bacteria, Borrelia, is a spirochete.